Irish in secondary education in the north & languages as core GCSE subjects

 languages as core GCSE subjects

 The issue of Irish in secondary schools in the north has become a pressing and urgent matter.
-In 2007 languages were removed as core (or compulsary) subjects at GCSE level and since then the number of students chosing a language, in addition to English, for GCSE (GCSE Irish) has steadily declined.
+In 2008 languages were removed as core (or compulsary) subjects at GCSE level and since then the number of students chosing a language, in addition to English, for GCSE (GCSE Irish) has steadily declined.
 At the same time, due to the continuous increase of Irish Medium Education, the numbers of those taking GCSE Irish in Meánscoileanna Gaeilge are increasing with enrolment figures increasing, with many Gaelscoil students taking Irish in Year 8 or 9, then taking GCSE Gaeilge during Year 12.
+For those students who attend Irish Medium Primary Schools and transfer to English Medium Secondary Schools,

 Further Information: